henrichg/PhoneProfilesPlus/docs/grant_g1_permission.md

 4. After successful execution, all profile parameters marked with (G1) will be enabled.

 NOTE:
-For some devices must be in Developer options enabled:
+- For some devices must be in Developer options enabled:
-- Xiaomi: "USB debuging (Security settings)"
+- Xiaomi: "USB debugging (Security settings)".
-- Oppo: "Disable permission monitoring".
+- Oppo, OnePlus: "Disable permission monitoring".
 - Maybe similar option exists in another devices.

 Without this grant not working.